 Until recently, most grocery stores rarely featured more than one variety of tomato or pepper.
 Have you ever seen more than a couple of varieties of watermelon?
-There are over 1,200 kinds of watermelon around the world, according to Dr. Carol Miles, Vegetable Extension Specialist of the WSU Mt.
-Vernon Research Center.
-She says that 200 - 300 varieties are grown in North America!
+There are over 1,200 kinds of watermelon around the world, according to Carol Miles, PhD, Vegetable Extension Specialist of WSU's Mount Vernon Research Center.
+She says that 200-300 varieties are grown in North America alone!
 Seed savers are working to preserve the wider array.
-If you find an especially tasty variety, you can help preserve and share that discovery by saving the seeds - unless it's a seedless watermelon.
+If you find an especially tasty variety, you can help preserve and share that discovery by saving the seeds-unless, of course, it's a seedless watermelon.

-The growing interest in heirloom varieties stems from the need to preserve this amazing diversity.
-Seeds bred for modern global agriculture frequently focus on uniform ripening, ability to withstand long distance shipping, and perfect appearance, often at the expense of taste.
+The growing interest in heirloom varieties stems from the need to preserve this incredible diversity.
+Seeds bred for modern global agriculture frequently focus on uniform ripening, ability to withstand long distance shipping and perfect appearance, often at the expense of taste.
 Unless you plan to ship your produce across the country, you can seek the tastiest varieties and save the seeds to share and plant again.